-Welcome to the Y Early Childhood Programs.
+Welcome to the Y Early Childhood Program.
 We look forward to having your child(ren) in our program.
 This handbook has been written to explain our program - its philosophy, goals, procedures, and policies.
 Please feel free to ask questions and make suggestions.
 Our goal is to provide your child with a quality program.

-The Greater Burlington YMCA is the largest provider of child care in Vermont.
-The Y offers child care, early education and school age programs to more than 1,200 Vermont children each week.
-The Y's experience in providing quality child care for over 30 years ensures that the care provided is of the highest quality.
-Accreditation by the National Association for the Education of Young Children (NAEYC) and the VT Stars Quality rating system further validates the high quality of our facilities, staff, and programs.
+The Greater Burlington YMCA is one of the largest providers of child care in Vermont.
+The Y offers child care, early education, and school-age programs to more than 1,200 Vermont children each week.
+The Y's experience in providing quality child care for decades ensures that the care provided is of the highest quality.
+The five-star rating by the VT Stars Quality rating system further validates the high quality of our facilities, staff, and programs.